-Any student enrolled in a UW-Madison PhD program can pursue a PhD minor in Gender and Women’s Studies.
-The PhD Minor offers substantial and systematic training in the field of gender and women’s studies and can be tailored to a student’s specific interests in one of two ways – Option A or Option B. A PhD minor on Gender and Women’s Studies is an excellent way to gain training in feminist analysis and research methods as well as in substantive topical areas related to women and gender that can be applied to one’s research field and to one’s teaching.
-The training is greatly aided by the presence of excellent library holdings and the Office of the Gender & Women’s Studies Librarian.
+Any student enrolled in a UW-Madison Ph.D. program can pursue a doctoral minor in Gender and Women’s Studies.
+The Ph.D. minor offers substantial and systematic training in the field of gender and women’s studies and can be tailored to a student’s specific interests in one of two ways – Option A or Option B. A Ph.D. minor in Gender and Women’s Studies is an excellent way to gain training in feminist analysis and research methods as well as in substantive topical areas related to women and gender that can be applied to one’s research field and to one’s teaching.
+Review the interdisciplinary and multidisciplinary research interests of Gender and Women’s Studies faculty in our directory and learn how the Office of the Gender & Women’s Studies Librarian can support your research.

-The advisors for the PhD Minor in Gender and Women’s Studies are the Graduate Program Manager and the Director of Graduate Studies.
+The advisors for the doctoral Minor in Gender and Women’s Studies are the Graduate Program Manager and the Director of Graduate Studies.

-To declare the PhD Minor in Gender and Women’s Students go to Add/Change Programs in the Graduate Student Portal in MyUW.
+To declare the doctoral minor in Gender and Women’s Students go to Add/Change Programs in the Graduate Student Portal in MyUW.
 Please let us know if you have questions about this process.

 This is an accordion element with a series of buttons that open and close related content panels.